sentry456123/list-player/README.md

 - Simply run list_player.py with python3.
 - If you want a single executable file, then you need to run installer.py with python3.

+# Bug reports
+Any bug reports will be appreciated.